rebel47/ondevice-inferencing-flutter/README.md

 - Try a smaller quantized model

 ### File Picker Not Working
+- For files >1GB, use direct file placement (see "How to Add Models")
-- The app uses SAF - no permissions should be needed
+- The app uses SAF - no permissions should be needed for smaller files
 - Try restarting the app
 - Check device storage is not full